PolybiusPro/websitzes.net/readme.md

 To turn on the sass compiler and watch for changes run `npm run watch-scss`

-To start the app use `npm run start`
+To start the app use `npm run dev`